-The following figure guides the development of scorecards: Figure 2: Structure of Scorecards
+The following figure guides the development of scorecards: Figure 2: Structure of Scorecards not be less than 50%.
+The SPOs are developed to reflect the municipality's strategic priorities within the individual employee scorecard.

 The KPAs must be categorized into [1] Strategic Performance Objectives (SPOs) and [2] Functional Performance Objectives (FPOs):